mmiranda222/.statsuite/recipes/how-to-release-js.md

     - a list of merge requests from develop to master branches (global diffs)
     - a changelog for none obvious changes
     - a list of tags/releases
+    - a list of commits to ease update from source code

 **notes**: